thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

     .Width(500)

 Here we set the Title of the window, tell it we want it to be a modal dialog, and that we don't want it to be visible when the page first loads.
-We also give specify the dimensions of the window.
+We also specify the dimensions of the window.

     .Content(@<text>
         @(Html.Kendo().Grid<OrderSearchResult>()